SoftwareMickey/ML/README.md

-This repository contains Machine Learning Models Trained and Ready To be Used.
+This repository contains Machine Learning House Prediction Model Trained and Ready To be Used.
 The models used specific technologies.

 🚀 Features
 - Data Processing: Efficient data cleaning, normalization, and augmentation techniques.